JosepMariaVila/Odds-or-Evens-Hook-Xahau-Testnet/README.md

 ## Introduction

-Highest Number is a hook programmed in C for the Xahau blockchain.
+Odds or Evens is a hook programmed in C for the Xahau blockchain.
 A hook is a series of rules that enable smart logic in Xahau, considered the smart contracts of Xahau.

-Highest Number is a Hook that converts a Xahau account in an engine for a simple game.
-This a simple idea for others to use to create more sophisticated and customizable hooks.
+Odds or Evens is a Hook that converts a Xahau account in an engine for a simple game.
+One player will hava an Odd or and Even number based on the sequence ledger of the payload he sent.
+Next player will receive an Odd or an Even number based on the sequence ledger of the payload he sent.

+If the first player has an Odd number and the second player an Odd number, the first player wins.

+If the first player has an Odd number and the second player an Even number, the second player wins.

+If the first player has an Even number and the second player an Even number, the first player wins.

+If the first player has an Even number and the second player an Odd number, the second player wins.

+These rules can be sumarized like this:
+Compare the numbers of both players regarding being odd or even, if they are equal, first player wins, if they are different, second player wins.

 ## Explanation

 **Attention:** Only use if you are sure of what you are doing on Testnet/Mainnet.
 You could put your funds at risk.
 It is recommended to install on new accounts.